Chumuitripura45/Birds-Animals-Classification/README.md

 # Birds-Animals-Classification
-A unique Web app that shows different Birds 269- Species Classification And Domestic Animals Classification .You can choose the options from the left.
+A unique Web app that shows different Birds 269- Species Classification And Domestic Animals Classification .
 It has a sidebar with Bird Species Classification, Domestio Animals Classification ,Some Birds and Animals Scientific Name.
+You can choose the options from the left.

 # Libraries required to be installed using pip Command:
 1. cv2